ZachWolpe/empirical-speed-test/README.md

 *_Runtime Performance:_*

 Note how the Python runtime explodes in the number of iterations.
 This is due to the fact that Python is an interpreted language, and the interpreter is running the same code over and over again.
-The C++ code is compiled to machine code, and thus runs much faster & is optimized to reduced superfluous calculations.
+The C++ code is compiled to machine code, and thus runs much faster & is optimized to reduce superfluous calculations/repetitive tasks.

 ![cpyrt](https://github.com/ZachWolpe/empirical-speed-test/blob/main/assets/empirical-performance.png "C++ vs Python Empirical Runtime Performance")